-Claire (she/her/hers) is a junior majoring in mechanical engineering and minoring in mathematics.
-She is on the e-board for STEMTalk Magazine and the Society of Women Engineers.
-She is also a part of Engineering House and serves on the learning community council as an FYE mentor and recruitment committee member.
+Claire (she/her/hers) is a senior majoring in mechanical engineering and minoring in mathematics.
+She is a member of STEMTalk Magazine and the Society of Women Engineers.
+She is also a part of Engineering House and served on the learning community council as an FYE mentor and recruitment committee member.

 If you have any questions/concerns about getting started in research, how to choose what research to be a part of, or even what STEM research looks like at UConn please reach out to her, she would love to hear from you!